DAR-Innovations/kaiteki/SECURITY.md

 We take security vulnerabilities seriously.
 If you discover a security issue in "Kaiteki" please follow these steps to report it:

-1. **Email**: Send an email to [security@kaiteki.com](mailto:security@kaiteki.com) with a detailed description of the vulnerability.
+1. **Email**: Send an email to [security@kaiteki.com](mailto:kaiteki.app@inbox.ru) with a detailed description of the vulnerability.
 Please do not disclose the issue publicly until it has been addressed.

-2. **Expectation**: You will receive an acknowledgment of your report within 24 hours, and we will keep you updated on the progress of the issue.
+2. **Expectation**: You will receive an acknowledgement of your report within 24 hours, and we will keep you updated on the progress of the issue.

 3. **Assessment**: Our team will assess the reported vulnerability and determine its impact and severity.